⚠️ TL;DR - The Key Facts

 Update: Industry Response

-The scandal has reverberated throughout the VPN industry:
+The scandal has sent shockwaves through the entire VPN industry.

 Disclaimer: This article is based on publicly available information from forums, Reddit, YouTube, and firsthand accounts.
 All claims are from public reports and discussions.
 TorGuard disputes these characterizations.
 This article represents journalistic analysis of available evidence.
 It is not legal advice.